-Prof. Elizabeth Kenney
+Prof. Elizabeth R. Kenney

-This course presents an overview of Zen Buddhism, with a focus on the evolution of religious issues.
-Buddhism, like any religion, must provide some answers to the "big questions" of human existence: Does human life have a purpose?
-What is the goal of religious practice?
-Can ordinary activity be transformed into spiritual practice?
-The answers that Zen Buddhism provides to these questions are conditioned by the long history of Buddhism and the differing cultural climates of India, China and Japan.
-Moreover, Zen asks some of its own questions: Is everyone already enlightened?
-Is Nirvana even exist?
+This course presents an overview of Zen Buddhism, with a focus on fundamental existential and religious questions.
+Buddhism, like any religion, provides answers to the "big questions" of human existence: How did human life first occur?
+Why do tragedies happen?
+Are humans different from animals?
+What happens after death?
+Zen also asks some of its own questions: Is ordinary life in any way incomplete?
 Can a dog become a Buddha?
+What is the point of meditation?